 Give us a call if you’re interested in a consultation, equipment, or training for Fall Protection.

-At Mazzella Companies, we have a certified trainer on staff with 30 years of experience, who specializes in fall protection.
+At Mazzella, we have certified trainers on staff who specialize in fall protection.
 We offer fall protection inspection and training services that meet the new OSHA requirements and we also carry a full line of fall protection equipment, including:

 - Lifeline Systems